Ender-0001/Replication-Documentation/Basics.md

 # Replicating an Actor to a Connection

-`UChannel::ReplicateActor` is the workhorse for replicating an actor and all of its components to a connection.
+`UActorChannel::ReplicateActor` is the workhorse for replicating an actor and all of its components to a connection.
 The flow looks something like this:

 * Determine if this is the first update since this actor channel was opened